 A beautiful city

-As per usual, we most enjoyed wandering the city looking at all the interesting buildings and streets.
-It has a massive church in the center which made for a good directional landmark.
-And two beautiful parks which have old city walls.
-And a bunch of cozy squares.
+As per usual, we most enjoyed wandering around Nijmegen looking at all the interesting buildings and streets.
+It has a massive church in the center which made for a good directional landmark, two beautiful parks with old city walls, and a bunch of cozy squares.

 We did the Dutch thing and rented bikes one day.
 We biked through fields of cows and corn, along the river Waal (which is actually the same as the Rhine) and its beaches, and ended up in Germany.
 About half-way through, it downpoured on us.
 But it let up after 10 minutes and an hour later we were completely dry.
 Tip: we knew about Scottish weather, but didn’t know the weather in the Netherlands is so fickle, so if you set out a long-ish bike ride, bring a poncho or be ok getting wet!